dotnet/arcade/Documentation/SBOMGenerationGuidance.md

       ![](SbomArtifactExample.png)

-For each SBOM produced, you should download the `spdx2.2/manifest.spdx.json` file to make sure all the build output, OSS (Open Source Software) dependencies are captured in the manifest and to make sure the product name and version for the SBOM match expectations.
+For each SBOM produced, you should download the `spdx2.2/manifest.spdx.json` file to make sure all the build outputs, OSS (Open Source Software) dependencies are captured in the manifest and that the product name and version for the SBOM match expectations.

 It's recommended to open the manifest files with VSCode and format them so they are slightly more